wp-plugins/book-a-place/README.txt

 Book a Place plugin is very easy to use by both parties: users, who want to book a place, and administrators, who create a scheme, add places, set prices etc. We created our plugin as simple as possible.
 And we are ready to continue working on it to make it better.

+= Our ToDo =

+1. Event manager.
+1. Scheme reusing - different events can use the same scheme.

 == Installation ==